txt/se16/project/project-overview.md

 large salaries, with shares that vest[:vest] in three years).

 Bad news: now you are the newbies working on new projects with new people in long-established teams.
+And all those old-timers and looking at you with that "so... what have you got?" expression.
 To gain some credibility in those teams, you have to do something _impressive_.

 Therefore, in this project you must: